gourmet organic garlic

 Harvesting Garlic

-Some varieties of garlic change flavour when left in the sun and so we take each batch of garlic into the curing barn as soon as it is harvested and bundled.
+Garlic can get sunburned and some varieties of garlic change flavour when left in the sun and so we take each load of baskets of garlic into the curing barn as soon as it is harvested.

 Managing Garlic Beds for Pests and Disease